transparency-dev/trillian-tessera/storage/aws/README.md

 This holds batches of entries keyed by the sequence number assigned to the first entry in the batch.

 ### `IntCoord`
-TODO: add the new checkpoint updater logic, and update the docstring in aws.go.

-This table is used to coordinate integration of sequenced batches in the `Seq` table.
+This table is used to coordinate integration of sequenced batches in the `Seq` table, and keep track of the current tree state.

 ## Life of a leaf

-TODO: add the new checkpoint updater logic.

 1. Leaves are submitted by the binary built using Tessera via a call the storage's `Add` func.
-2. [Not implemented yet - Dupe squashing: look for existing `<identity_hash>` object, read assigned sequence number if present and return.]
-3. The storage library batches these entries up, and, after a configurable period of time has elapsed or the batch reaches a configurable size threshold, the batch is written to the `Seq` table which effectively assigns a sequence numbers to the entries using the following algorithm:
+2. The storage library batches these entries up, and, after a configurable period of time has elapsed or the batch reaches a configurable size threshold, the batch is written to the `Seq` table which effectively assigns a sequence numbers to the entries using the following algorithm:
    In a transaction:
    1. selects next from `SeqCoord` with for update ← this blocks other FE from writing their pools, but only for a short duration.
    2. Inserts batch of entries into `Seq` with key `SeqCoord.next`
    3. Update `SeqCoord` with `next+=len(batch)`
-4. Integrators periodically integrate new sequenced entries into the tree:
+3. Integrators periodically integrate new sequenced entries into the tree:
    In a transaction:
    1. select `seq` from `IntCoord` with for update ← this blocks other integrators from proceeding.
    2. Select one or more consecutive batches from `Seq` for update, starting at `IntCoord.seq`